open-ribbon/documentation/docs/file-types/fsl.md

 * Track 5: Roll Along (Gold)
 * Track 6: Custom CD

-When playing a standard course, the game starts at time `0x0` and locates the first time segment in each of the control, pattern, and event segment tables for the current track.
-These time segments control different parameters during gameplay such as the pattern to spawn obstacles, how fast these obstacles move toward Vibri, and the camera angle for a particular section.
-As time passes, time segments in each of the three tables advance in parallel until the track ends.
+When playing a standard course, the game starts at time `0x0` and locates the first time segment for the current track in each of the control, pattern, and event segment tables.
+These time segments control different parameters during gameplay, such as the pattern to spawn obstacles, how fast these obstacles move toward Vibri, and the camera angle for a particular section of the song.

-When playing a custom CD, the game will select a random start time between `0x0` and `0x5D5DDB0` for one track.
+When playing a custom CD, the game will select a random start time between `0x0` and `0x5D5DDB0`.
 The game then starts playing time segments in order from that starting position.
 If the CD has multiple tracks, each track will be assigned a random index in an array of start times.

 The custom CD track orders times segments in each table from lowest to highest difficulty.
 This means that a CD with several tracks can get a mix of easy and hard courses, but the difficulty may jump around between tracks.